scverse/scvi-tools/docs/user_guide/models/diagvi.md

 **DiagVI** (Diagonal Multi-Modal Integration Variational Inference; Python class {class}`~scvi.external.DIAGVI`) is a deep generative model for integrating unpaired multi-modal single-cell data using prior biological knowledge encoded as a guidance graph.

-DiagVI is inspired by the GLUE architecture , which uses modality-specific variational autoencoders (VAEs) to project heterogeneous data types into a shared latent space.
+DiagVI is inspired by the GLUE [^ref1] architecture, which uses modality-specific variational autoencoders (VAEs) to project heterogeneous data types into a shared latent space.
 In contrast to GLUE’s adversarial alignment strategy, DiagVI aligns modalities using Unbalanced Optimal Transport (UOT) via the Sinkhorn divergence, explicitly accounting for differences in cell-type composition across modalities.

-This design makes DiagVI particularly well suited for settings with modality-specific or rare cell populations, such as spatial proteomics vs. scRNA-seq.
+This design makes DiagVI particularly well suited for settings with modality-specific or rare cell populations, such as the integration of spatial proteomics and scRNA-seq.

 The advantages of DiagVI are:

 -   Flexible two-modality integration of various data types (e.g., scRNA-seq, spatial transcriptomics, spatial proteomics).
--   Modality specific likelihoods tailored to the properties of the data.
+-   Modality specific generative likelihoods tailored to data properties.
--   Full feature utilization: all features (not only overlapping ones) contribute to model training via the guidance graph.
+-   Full feature utilization: all features (not only overlapping ones) contribute to model training via the guidance graph and modality-specific VAEs.
-- Biologically informed alignment using prior feature correspondences.
+- Biologically informed alignment using prior feature correspondences via the guidance graph.
+- Robust integration of modality-specific or rare cell populations via UOT.
 -   Optional Gaussian mixture prior and semi-supervised learning with cell-type labels.

 The limitations of DiagVI include:

--   Supports two modalities only.
+-   Currently supports integration of two modalities only.
 -   Requires prior information on cross-modal feature correspondences (explicitly or implicitly).
+- Effectively requires a GPU for fast inference.
+- Requires careful tuning of hyperparameters.

 ```{topic} Tutorials:
  Tutorial placeholder